 → Plan Rewards

 Plan some little rewards for your writing days.
-This can be a nice treat to eat, or a bubble bath, a walk in the forest with a loved one – whatever makes you happy.
+This can be a nice treat to eat, a bubble bath, a walk in the forest with a loved one – whatever makes you happy.
 Always plan something nice after your writing day

 → Track Your Progress

 Track your progress on the NaNoWriMo website or your own excel list.
 Prepare it now, so that in November you can fill in each day how many words you have written.
 This will motivate you as you see that each day you get closer to your goal of 50k words.

 → Stop Reading